-In fiscal year 2013, the District allocated about \$9.4 billion in the operating budget.
+In fiscal year 2015, the District allocated about \$10.5 billion in the operating budget.
 The money came from three general categories:

 - Local funds: Such as property, income, and sales taxes.
 These are general tax sources that are used to fund the full range of public services.
-Local revenues totaled \$5.9 billion in fiscal year 2013. - "Special purpose" funds and "dedicated taxes:" These are fees or taxes levied by the District where the funds are designated for a specific use.
+Local revenues totaled \$6.9 billion in fiscal year 2015. - "Special purpose" funds and "dedicated taxes:" These are fees or taxes levied by the District where the funds are designated for a specific use.
 For example, the District has a nuisance abatement fund which collects fees and fines from property owners who violate building codes.
 A dedicated tax is a levy that is directed for a specific purpose such as building a baseball stadium or funding affordable housing.
 A certain percentage of the city's deed and recordation taxes, for example, go toward a special fund to finance affordable housing called the Housing Production Trust Fund.
-The District collected \$736 million in special purpose revenues and dedicated taxes in FY 2013. - Federal funds: The District receives federal funds to meet specific purposes, such as services for residents with HIV or grants for schools with significant low-income populations.
+The District collected \$810 million in special purpose revenues and dedicated taxes in FY 2015. - Federal funds: Like all other states and municipalities, the District receives federal funds to meet specific purposes, such as services for residents with HIV or grants for schools with significant low-income populations.
 These sometimes come in the form of matching funds, where the District and federal government share expenses for a particular program, or as grants fully funded by the federal government.
-In FY 2013, the District spent \$2.8 billion in federal funds.
+In FY 2015, the District spent \$2.8 billion in federal funds.